jsoverson/Backbone.Augment/README.md

 })
 ```

-The problem is requiring your extensions to know what they are extending.
+The problem shown is that your extensions need to know what they are extending.
 There have been numerous pull
-requests for backbone attempting to solve this in easier, more intuitive ways, but the developers
+requests for Backbone that attempt to solve this in easier, more intuitive ways but the developers
 are reluctant to expose this functionality.

-## How?
+## How do you use augments with Backbone?

 ### Normal backbone extend